RoboticAgents/project2-bebop/README.md

 - **Mastery of Technical Knowledge and Skills [up to 50%]**: Students will receive a portion of their assignment grade when their project implementation reveals that they have mastered all of the technical knowledge and skills developed during the completion of this project.
 All programs must be inside `src/` directory.
 As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the correctness of the program, the completeness and correctness of the software and hardware integration, the use of effective source code comments and Git commit messages.

-All grades for this project will be reported through a student's gradebook GitHub repository (to be set up soon).
+All grades for this project will be reported through a student's gradebook GitHub repository.

 ## GatorGrade